What is Outbound Sales?

 No, we’re not saying people are intentionally leading people away from outbound.
-Most have excellent intentions, but let’s look at a common definition of our term in question.
+Most have excellent intentions, but let’s look at a common definition of the term in question.

 Less Accurate Definition: Outbound sales is the process of sales reps making outbound sales calls to prospects.
-Outbound sales sometimes involves making cold calls to leads on a list, though often reps call leads that have previously demonstrated demand for a product by engaging with a brand’s content, filling out a form, emailing a business or making a previous call to a business.
+Outbound sales sometimes involve making cold calls to leads on a list, though often reps call leads that have previously demonstrated demand for a product by engaging with a brand’s content, filling out a form, emailing a business, or making a previous call to a business.
 (Emphasis ours.)

 We love outbound, but this definition doesn’t make us feel like cold calling.